happyren/Reading-notes/InternetNotes.md

 #### Distance Vector Routing

-For current working router, its neighbors will report their delay to destination as X, and the router itself holds the delay to the neighbors as m, by calc X+m, a minimum value will be the shortest route.
+For current working router, its neighbors will report their delay to destination as X, and the router itself holds the delay to the neighbors as m, by X+m, a minimum value will be the shortest route.

 > Convergence: Good news propagates quickly, bad news take a very long time.